dist-sys/mqttloader/doc/usage_en.md

 By extracting the archive file (tar or zip), you can get the binary files of MQTTLoader.

 ### 5-d.
 Run MQTTLoader with Gradle
-You can run MQTTLoader by using Gradle command.
+You can run MQTTLoader by using gradlew command.

 In *\<ROOT_DIR\>/build.gradle*, the execution parameters are stated in the following part: